Codyvanzandt/Social-Network-Language-Toolkit/documentation/getting_started.md

 # Enter-Exit Notation is the least explicit and least labor-intensive notation.
-# In each scene, you specify who has exited and entered from the previous scene.
+# In each scene, you specify who has entered and exited from the previous scene.
 # An edge is created between every pair of characters who remain.
 # In a undirected network, this creates an edge between every combination of two characters.
 # In a directed network, this creates an edge between every permutation of two characters.
 # In a weighted network, each edge will be given a weight of 1.

-edges:
+edges:                  # If we assume an undirected network then...
   - [+Alice, +Bob,]     # Alice and Bob enter.
-Undirected edges: Alice-Bob
+Edges: Alice-Bob
   - [-Bob, +Charlie]    # Bob exits, Charlie enters.
-Undirected edges: Alice-Charlie
+Edges: Alice-Charlie
   - [+Bob]              # Bob enters.
-Undirected edges: Alice-Bob, Alice-Charlie, Bob-Charlie
+Edges: Alice-Bob, Alice-Charlie, Bob-Charlie

 # Using Character Aliases